argonne-lcf/dlio_benchmark/docs/source/config.rst

 {'0': array of 1024/TP, "1": array of (2048/TP)}.
 Please notice the difference in how the optimization groups and layer parameters are treated internally.

 We do not suggest the users to specify the model architeure in this way.
 Instead, we suggest the users to specify the transformer configuration directly which is more intuitive.
-The ``transformer`` configuration is used to specify the hidden size, FFN hidden size, and vocab size for the transformer layer, which together determined the optimization_groups and layer_parameters.
+The ``transformer`` configuration is used to specify the hidden size, FFN hidden size, vocab size, number of attention heads and number of kv heads for the transformer layer, which together determined the optimization_groups and layer_parameters.

 .. attention::